t-official/t-official/README.md

 # Kehinde Wakeel

-Hey there, I'm a Nigerian full time Frontend Developer and with interests in web/mobile apps and  Blockchain Development.
+Hey there, I'm a Fullsatck Developer and with interests in web/mobile apps and  Blockchain Development.

 You can find me on:
 <p>